We've all experienced the hazards of winter: snowstorms, power outages, bad roads, and sidewalks covered in a sheet of ice.

 Understanding the essential features of each type of ice melt will help you know which one is the best for you.

-Let's look at the main features of each of these 6 types of ice melt.
+Let's look at the main features of each of these 6 types in the order that they are listed.

 Keep in mind that the lowest melting point and price may vary for different manufacturers.